masoodsiddiqui/Masood/README.md

 # Masood
-Professor in the area of Statistics and Dean (Research) at Jaipuria Institute of Management, Lucknow
+Professor in the area of Statistics at Dept. of Statistics, University of Lucknow, Lucknow